aminaibrahim/FABLab/README.md

  Then the next activity of the session is to get introduced to different websites like Thinkiverse, Instructubles, GrabCad etcthat are helpful for getting idea about FabLab.
+We all made accounts on those sites.

     And that was the end of the session.
 Intresting.....isnt?

  ## Day 2

+   And there started the much awaited 2nd day of the session.

+   The main focus of todays session was the importance of documenting using GitHub pages.
+Good documentation is key to the success of any project.
+Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.
+The trainer gave us a deatiled seesion in how to document the training  sessions.
+   Then we were introduced with the machines in the lab.
+Our FabLab c

 Syntax highlighted code block